CORPORATE GOVERNANCE GUIDELINES

 - to facilitate communication between the independent Trustees, the Chief Executive Officer and management;

-- to assist in the planning and preparation of meetings of the independent Trustees and meetings of the Board of Trustees, including the preparation of the agendas for such meetings;
+- to assist in the planning and preparation of meetings of the independent Trustees and meetings of the Board, including the preparation of the agendas for such meetings;

 - to be available to participate in any and all committee meetings, as needed; and